Referrals & Rebates - Medicare, Private Health & NDIS

 You will need a new referral if

-• the TERM of the latest referral will expire before the next appointment or other service;
+• The term of the latest referral will expire before the next appointment or other service;

 • If the latest referral is not about the CLINICAL CONCERN you wish to discuss with the specialist.
 Medicare rules do not allow a referral, including one with an indefinite term, to be used for a condition not included in that referral.
 So if your child has an indefinite referral for ASD management but wants to consult about headaches, you should supply a new referral from your GP.